wjessop/Scamp/README.md

       end
     end

-    # Connect and join some channels
+    # Connect and join some rooms
     scamp.connect!([293788, "Monitoring"])

-In the channel/user conditions you can use the name, regex or ID of a user or channel, in say you can ise a string or ID, eg:
+In the room/user conditions you can use the name, regex or ID of a user or room, in say you can ise a string or ID, eg:

-    :conditions => {:channel => /someregex/}
+    :conditions => {:room => /someregex/}
-    :conditions => {:channel => "some string"}
+    :conditions => {:room => "some string"}
-    :conditions => {:channel => 123456}
+    :conditions => {:room => 123456}

     :conditions => {:user => /someregex/}
     :conditions => {:user => "some string"}
     :conditions => {:user => 123456}

-    say "#{user} said something in channel #{channel}", 237872 say "#{user} said something in channel #{channel}", "System Administration"
+    say "#{user} said something in room #{room}", 237872 say "#{user} said something in room #{room}", "System Administration"

 By default Scamp listens to itself.
 This could either be fun, or dangerous, you decide.
 You can turn this off by passing :first\_match\_only => true in the initialisation options

     scamp = Scamp.new(:api_key => "YOUR API KEY", :subdomain => "yoursubdomain", :first_match_only => true)

-Scamp will listen to all messages that are sent on the channels it is listening on and doesn't need to be addressed by name.
+Scamp will listen to all messages that are sent on the rooms it is listening on and doesn't need to be addressed by name.
 If you prefer to only trigger bot commands when you address your bot directly add the :required\_prefix initialisation option:

     scamp = Scamp.new(:api_key => "YOUR API KEY", :subdomain => "yoursubdomain", :required_prefix => 'Bot: ')